equinor/radix-platform/README.md

 All of our source code for the platform is on [GitHub repositories prefixed with _radix-_](https://github.com/equinor?utf8=%E2%9C%93&q=radix-).
 You need to be a member of the _Omnia Radix Readers_ group to have access to some private repositories (we are still working on open-sourcing all parts of Radix).
 Contact us to get access.

-## Jira
+## DevOps

-We have a [Jira board](https://equinor.atlassian.net/secure/RapidBoard.jspa?rapidView=41&projectKey=RA) for tracking progress in the team.
+We have a [Azure DevOps board](https://dev.azure.com/Equinor/Radix) for tracking progress in the team.
 Right now this is internal for the team only.

 ## Visuals